OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/my_first_course/my_first_course.md

 <b>Preparation</b> | Only owners of this course have access to it.|
 <b>Review</b> | Only owners of this learning resource have access.
 All preparations for this learning resource have been completed and the content has been released for further review.
 <b>Access for coach</b> | The course can be opened by coaches of this course in addition to the author (course owner).
 <b>Published</b> | The course can now also be found in the "Courses" area.
-It can be opened and visited by all authorized persons (participants, supervisors, possibly guests).
+It can be opened and visited by all authorized persons (participants, coaches, possibly guests).
 <b>Finished</b> | The course can still be opened and viewed by course members, but no more edits are possible (tests, forms, etc.)